dimyG/jekyll-theme-chirpy/tabs/about.md

 # MIT License
 ---

 Welcome dear visitor.
 My name is Dimitris Georgoulas.
-I'm a full stack web developer and mechanical engineer.
+I'm a full stack web developer and mechanical engineer, working as a freelancer.
 This is my personal blog which I intent to use both as a showcase of [my professional experience]({% link categories/experience.html %}) and as a means by which I can express myself, writing for anything I consider interesting or important.